-For muscle aches and joint pains, dilute oregano essential oil with a carrier oil like jojoba, sweet almond, or grapeseed.
-Add 10 - 12 drops oregano essential oil to 1 oz. of carrier oil and rub into the affected areas of body.
+For muscle aches and joint pains, dilute oregano essential oil with a carrier oil like jojoba oil, sweet almond oil, or grapeseed oil.
+Add 10 – 12 drops oregano essential oil to 1 oz. of carrier oil and rub into the affected areas of body.

 Oregano essential oil has been noted for its antimicrobial and antifungal compounds, which may help reduce symptoms of toenail fungus.
 Add 5 drops of oregano essential oil to 1 oz. of carrier oil such as jojoba, sweet almond, or grapeseed oil.
 Apply directly onto affected areas twice daily.

 Try adding 2-3 drops of oregano essential oil to 2 Tbsp. of unscented shampoo and/or conditioner to help naturally reduce the appearance of dandruff.
 Oregano is one of several essential oils that can benefit your hair.

 DIY Natural Oregano Oil Hair Mask

 For a homemade, moisturizing hair mask, add 10-12 drops of oregano essential oil to 1 oz. of coconut oil.
 Apply directly to the scalp and hair and let sit for 10 minutes.
 Rinse out for healthy looking hair.